The Sciences of System Building

 Second, related to the first, the empirical knowledge discovered from system building is as much about the systems as about the human builders.
 The famous KISS principle is a loud attestament to our own bounded rationality.
 Indeed, one can argue much of the empirical knowledge is about knowing us human designers, programmers, administrators, and users of systems.

-It should not be surprising if we realize the sciences of system building are actually close to other empirical sciences involving complex objects that have not been systemized into math or logic.
-Psychology seeks to gather knowledge about our mental processes without a formal, complete picture of how our brain is built.
-Political sciences, economics and finance seek to understand complex human, social, organizational activities without systematic, universal laws.
+The sciences of system building are actually close to other empirical sciences involving complex objects that have not been systemized into math or logic.
+Psychology seeks knowledge about our mental processes without a formal, complete picture of how our brain is built.
+Political sciences, economics and finance investigates complex human, social, organizational activities without systematic, universal laws.
 These sciences, like the sciences of system building, feature empirical knowledge that works often but not always.

 What systems to build for science?